oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 1. Download the [**load-data-safe-sample-data_admin.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/load-data-safe-sample-data_admin.sql) script and open it in a text editor, such as NotePad.

 2. Copy the entire script to the clipboard and paste it into the worksheet in Database Actions.
-The last line of the script is `select null as "End of script" from dual;`.
+The last line of the script is as follows:

+     `select null as "End of script" from dual;`

 3. On the toolbar, click the **Run Script** button and wait for the script to finish running.

     ![Run Script button](images/run-script.png "Run Script button")

     - The script takes a few minutes to run.
-    - In the bottom-left corner, the cog wheel may remain still for about a minute, and then turn as the script is processed.
+    - In the bottom-left corner, the cog wheel may remain still for about a minute, and then it turns as the script is processed.
 The script output is displayed after the script is finished running.
     - Don't worry if you see some error messages on the **Script Output** tab.
 These are expected the first time you run the script.
     - The script ends with the message **END OF SCRIPT**.